 In light of all that, what can pastors, churches and parents do to help prevent child and youth substance abuse?

 Substance abuse can bring dramatic changes in the behaviors of youth and children — changes in eating and sleep patterns, loss of interest in school, dropping grades, self-mutilation, loneliness, depression, bad moods, sadness, neglecting personal hygiene, lying, stealing, poor concentration and coordination, slurred speech and risky behaviors.

-Pastors and churches can help parents understand and recognize substance abuse signs by hosting youth substance abuse seminars led by agency professionals in the community.
+Pastors and churches can help parents understand and recognize substance abuse signs by hosting youth substance abuse awareness seminars led by agency professionals in the community.

-Parents who struggle with a child’s substance addiction can feel like Lone Rangers.
+Parents who struggle with a child’s substance addiction can feel like lone rangers.
 Many don’t know where to turn for help.

 Your church can also more fully embrace the whole family, hosting church programs and recreational events for children and youth and encouraging parents to help supervise the activities and become actively involved.